DaandeHaan/bomb-party/readme.md

 - Add used words list
 - sound too loud (win sound)

-- Point system? (not to determine winner, but based on word length)
+- Point system? (not to determine winner, but based on word length, just for fun)
 - Possible words list, for diffucult hints?
 - Google advert?
 - Remove welcome message?
 Annoying on mobile...